DrPlantabyte/BaseMetals/README.md

 ###Metal Alloys
-*metal alloys are made by crafting together the powdered forms of the required metals, and then smelting the resulting alloy blend in a furnace.*
+*Metal alloys are made by crafting together the powdered forms of the required metals, and then smelting the resulting alloy blend in a furnace.*

 **Bronze**: This alloy of copper and tin (3:1 ratio) is as hard as iron, but not quite as durable.